Skip to the main content.

 Protection against Retaliation under Federal Laws

-Similarly, the Age Discrimination in Employment Act (ADEA) protects workers aged 40 and older from retaliation when reporting age-based harassment.
+Similarly, the Age Discrimination in Employment Act (ADEA) protects workers 40 and older from retaliation when reporting age-based harassment.

 The Americans with Disabilities Act (ADA) safeguards individuals with disabilities against retaliation for reporting harassment or seeking reasonable accommodations.